Instructional Practices

 5 Min Read

 A safe learning environment is a place where students are free to be themselves and further discover who they actually are.
 It’s about creating a space in which students feel safe not only physically but also emotionally.
 A classroom where they feel confident asking and answering questions, as well as contributing to discussions and activities, is far more conducive to learning.
-With that goal firmly in mind, let’s look at some ideas for creating a safe classroom environment for your students.
+With this goal in mind, let’s look at some ideas for creating a safe classroom environment for students.

-7 Tips for Creating a Safe Learning Environment
+7 Tips for creating a safe learning environment

 1. Set classroom rules

 With help from your class, come up with a set of classroom rules.
 Ideally, you’ll want to do this at the start of the semester or school year, though doing so at any time is fine.
-By sitting down, having a discussion, and drawing up the rules together, you give your students a degree of ownership; they’ll be following rules that they had a hand in creating.
+By sitting down, having a discussion, and drawing up the rules together, you give students a degree of ownership since they’ll be following rules that they had a hand in creating.
+Most importantly, as you create the rules, discuss why they’re important.
+Once you’ve decided on each rule, have students create a few large posters with the class rules printed on them and display them in the classroom.

-Being in space where students feel heard contributes to a safe classroom environment.
-Include a rule that emphasizes the importance of listening when someone is talking in class.
+Being in a space where students feel heard contributes to a safe classroom environment.
+So it's important to include a rule that emphasizes listening when someone is talking in class.
 It reminds students that what they have to say is important.
 Additionally, it helps develop students’ self-esteem and gives them the courage to speak up and contribute more in class.
+To enforce this rule, lead by example.
+Listen intently when a student is speaking.
+If someone starts speaking out of turn, kindly ask them to stop—because you’re trying to listen to the person speaking.
+This alone will elevate the speaker’s importance in the eyes of the whole class.

-2. Develop their empathy skills
+2. Develop empathy

 3. Group exercises